alexheretic/spin-sleep/experiments/README.md

 # spin_sleep experiments
-Experiments to measure latency, all machine specific & non-deterministic.
+Experiments to measure latency all machine specific & non-deterministic but are used to determine good default settings for _spin_sleep_.

 ## native_sleep_accuracy
 Call OS native sleep for **1ns** and see how long it actually takes.